 Scenario 3: Mirror Comments Between Systems

 This is the scenario that produces the most operations consumption and the most ongoing pain.
 Make handles it more cleanly than Zapier does, but the underlying problems are the same.
+The trigger is Linear's "Watch Comments" module.
+The action is to add an internal note to the matching HubSpot ticket.
+The reverse direction uses a HubSpot "Watch Engagements" trigger.

 Where Make Beats Zapier